 THE Independent-controlled Isle of Wight Council should cut trade union representatives’ pay, not school crossing patrols, according to Conservatives, who have questioned the ruling group's budget proposals.

-As reported on Friday, the Independents' budget proposals include foot passenger charges for the Cowes floating bridge, increased leisure fees and merging the fire service with a mainland counterpart.
+, the Independents' budget proposals include foot passenger charges for the Cowes floating bridge, increased leisure fees and merging the fire service with a mainland counterpart.

 The Conservative group said today (Monday) it was preparing alternative proposals to be considered at the council's budget meeting on February 26.